ada-discovery/ada-server/README.md

 # Ada Server [![version](https://img.shields.io/badge/version-0.8.0-green.svg)](https://ada-discovery.org) [![License](https://img.shields.io/badge/License-Apache%202.0-lightgrey.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-This is a server part of Ada Discovery Analytics.
+The project serves as a server part of Ada Discovery Analytics platform providing.

+* Domain classes with JSON formatters.
+* Persistence layer with convenient repo abstractions for Mongo, Elastic Search, and Apache Ignite.
+* Data set importers and transformations.
+* Stats calculators with Akka streaming support.
+* Machine learning service providing various classification, regression, and clustering routines backed by Apache Spark.

 #### Installation

-All you need is **Scala 2.11**.
+If you want to use *Ada Server* in your own project all you need is **Scala 2.11**.
 To pull the library you have to add the following dependency to *build.sbt*

 ```
 "org.adada" %% "ada-server" % "0.8.0"